milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 - V16: Training RandomForestRegressor model (a problem occured here)
 - V17: Resorting to Linear Regression
 - V18: Finally found the problem (and resolved it)
+- V19: Seeing how a normal Decision Tree Regressor fares
+- V20: Trying RandomForestRegressor model again
-- V19: Switching it up with TensorFlow Neural Network
+- V21: TensorFlow Neural Network model
+- V22: Configuring TF NN model hyperparams
+- V23: Configuring data for NN model
+- V24: First NN model submission (big improvement!)
+- V25: Adjusting hyperparameter - Neuron number
+- V26: Adjusting hyperparameter - Batch size
+- V27: Adjusting batch size pt 2
+- V28: Adjusting hyperparameter - Layer number
+- V29: Scaling data
+- V30: Adjusting hyperparameter - Epoch number
+- V31: Adjusting number of epochs pt 2
+- V32: Experimenting with data - datetime values
+- V33: Experimenting with datetime values pt 2

+Chapter 3: Conclusion

 ## 📚 Documentation

+## Chapter 1 - Data Cleaning
-### Chapter 1 - Version 1:
+### Version 1: A New Start
 Brand new Kaggle notebook, haven't edited anything yet, this is just a standard notebook you get when you create a new notebook in Kaggle.
 It contains 1 single cell which imports the necessary training and test datasets (train.csv and test.csv), as well as some default packages necessary for machine learning such as numpy and pandas.

-## Version 2:
+### Version 2: Identifying NaN columns
 I start with removing the id column (which is unique and doesnt provide insightful patterns or learning points) as well as the target column 'Premium Amount', which i put to one side as the y-value for later when training the model.
 I also added a checknan function, which prints the rows where a certain column has a nan value, as well as a fillnan function which fills nan values with a method of your choice: mean, median, or with the values of another column.

 After checking for nans in all the columns, these are the columns which turned up: